PrestaShop/docs/src/content/1.7/modules/creation/enabling-auto-update.md

 2. Create an `/upgrade` sub-folder in the module's folder.
 3. Add an auto-update PHP script for each new version.

-Each script should containing a main method named `upgrade_module_x_y_z()`, where `x_y_z` corresponds to the version the module is being upgraded to.
+Each script should contain a main method named `upgrade_module_x_y_z`, where `x_y_z` corresponds to the version the module is being upgraded to.
 It receives a single parameter, an instance of your Module.

 {{% callout %}}
 ##### Script name